Table of Contents

 Sift’s cutting-edge, AI-driven platform enables you to combat ATOs and transform your risk management into a revenue generation center.
 Embrace the next generation of digital security with these powerful features:

-• AI-powered risk assessment: Uses advanced AI/ML algorithms to detect fraud and prevent attacks in real time.
+• AI-powered risk assessment: Uses advanced AI/ML algorithms to detect fraud and prevent attacks.

 • User behavior analysis: Identifies suspicious patterns that may indicate account takeovers.